markclements/website/Origins.md

 **Questions to answer:**

+1. What evidence (do you think) lead people to propose the hypothesis of spontaneous generation?
-1. Why did the discovery of bacteria reopen the debate on spontaneous generation?
+2. Why did the discovery of bacteria reopen the debate on spontaneous generation?
-2. What were the positive and negative controls in Pasteur’s experiment?
+3. What were the [positive and negative controls](http://en.wikipedia.org/wiki/Scientific_control) in Pasteur’s experiment?

 **Question to ponder:**

--   How would biology change if  spontaneous generation were occurring today, for example, between your toes?
+1. How would biology change if spontaneous generation were occurring today, for example, between your toes?
+2. Is their any evidence to support the hypothesis of spontaneous generation?

 * * * * *